Immigration Legal Fund#

 -

 Yes.
-This program supports several outcomes outlined in the City’s 2020 Strategic Plan, which outlines goals for the next five years.
+This program supports several outcomes outlined in the City’s 2022 Strategic Plan, which outlines goals for the following two years and helps set priorities for the City's budget.
 Those outcomes are:

 - Safe Communities 5.1: Improve overall community safety while continuing to increase the level of public trust and willingness to use emergency services.

-- High Performing Government 7.3: Improve effectiveness of community engagement with enhanced inclusion of all identities, languages and needs.
+- High Performing Government 7.3: Engage the community more effectively with enhanced inclusion of diverse identities, languages and needs.

 -